BASED ON POLICY NUMBER AND TITLE:

 - Non-Discriminatory Travel.
 All TTC Education Abroad Programs will abide by the College's Non-Discrimination Policy and choose travel providers and countries with the safety of all TTC students in mind.

 - Participants.
 Education Abroad participants must be at least 18 years of age at the time of travel and must be enrolled in the credit course.
-Exceptions to course enrollment may be made by the Vice President for Academic Affairs.
+Exceptions to course enrollment may be made by the Vice President for Education.

 - Faculty and Staff.
 Education Abroad Programs must have at least two (2) instructors, staff or chaperones on any trip.
 At least one (1) instructor, staff or chaperone must accompany participants going to and returning from Education Abroad destinations.
 Exceptions to this procedure must be approved by the TTC President or President's designee.